 When is a Time Capsule Vault Necessary?

-If environmental conditions are harsh during the time the capsule lies in place, you may need to give it extra protection.
+If environmental conditions are harsh during the time the capsule lies in place, you may choose to give it extra protection.
 Poor conditions can be as simple as the area getting more water from above or below sea level than normal.
 For instance, Florida’s Key West area is a terrible place to bury a time capsule because it’s below sea level.
-In their case, they used some extra protection from the water coming up from below the time capsule placement.
+In their case, they chose to use some extra protection from the water coming up from below the time capsule placement.

 Are you in earthquake country?
 Will the area be earthquake prone in the future?
-This is a harsh condition.
+This is also a harsh condition.
 In such a scenario, the vault will provide some protection from earth movement around the time capsule.
-In general, if you expect an earthquake of 7.5 or more during the time of interment, consider a vault to enclose the time capsule.
+In general, if you expect an earthquake of 7.5 or more during the time of interment (the time period you are storing the time capsule), it is practical to consider a vault to enclose the time capsule.

 How Long Before the Time Capsule is Opened?